DNA64/SuperHakchi/README.md

 MyPlayDemoTime=45
 ```

-Replace all instances of CLV-P-DNA64 with your own unique gameID.
+Replace all instances of the current game `CLV-P-DNA64` with your own unique gameID.
 And fill out the rest of the information like the games name, publisher, number of players etc. Don't worry if you don't know, just leave it as default.

-Each game folder (CLV-P-DNA64) goes into `/var/lib/hakchi/rootfs/usr/share/games/`
+SaveCount=0 is FALSE
+SaveCount=1 is TRUE
+Set this to TRUE or FALSE depending on if the game has in game save abilities like Final Fantasy for example.

 Example: You should now have a game folder (CLV-P-DNA64) with (4) files.
 + CLV-P-DNA64.png